-BIM 209 Scientific Ethics and Integrity (recommended elective, taught every spring) PMI 203 Experimental Design & Data Analysis (recommended elective, taught every fall)
+BIM 209 Scientific Ethics and Integrity (recommended elective, taught every spring)

+PMI 203 Experimental Design & Data Analysis (recommended elective, taught every fall)

 In addition to required immunology courses, PhD students are expected to enroll in elective courses such as statistics, scientific writing, additional immunology selectives, or other classes that provide the student with additional research perspective, tools and skill sets.
-Classes should be graduate level or upper division courses.
+Classes should be graduate level or upper division undergraduate courses.
 Students are expected to enroll in a minimum of 8 units of electives.
+It is recommended that students take an elective class on the topic of their "outside area" for their Qualifying Examination.
 Classes in the outside area may be used to fulfill GGI requirements for elective courses for a maximum of 3 units.
 Courses should be chosen in discussion with your Graduate Advisor and Major Professor.